-- Prerequisite course is not available, - Prerequisite has not been validated, - Student has the knowledge or ability to succeed in the course without meeting the prerequisite, or - Student believes the prerequisite is discriminatory or is being applied in a discriminatory manner.
+- Prerequisite course is not available, - Prerequisite was established in violation of regulations or District approved process. - · Student has the knowledge or ability to succeed in the course without meeting the prerequisite, or - Student believes the prerequisite is discriminatory or is being applied in a discriminatory manner.

-Check with a counselor, your site administrator, or the Dean of Student Development to obtain the required forms.
+Check with a counselor or the Dean of Student Services to obtain the required forms.

 Challenges to prerequisites/corequisites shall be on the approved form and filed at the location where the student registers for the majority of her/his classes.
-Challenges at the Yuba College main campus in Marysville should be filed with the Dean of Student Development.
-Challenges at other locations should be filed with the executive dean or site administrator.

-Yuba College strongly encourages that the language and mathematics skill levels of new students be assessed by the Placement Examination (CPT or equivalent) prior to enrollment in most courses.
+WCC strongly encourages that the language and mathematics skill levels of new students be assessed by the Placement Examination (CPT or equivalent) prior to enrollment in most courses.
 The placement scores provide students and counselors with information helpful to select appropriate courses that are taught at the skill levels of the student.
 These test scores serve as recommended guidelines in the selection of entry level courses for which the course content requires college level skill proficiency for successful participation.
 Other factors are also considered in a multiple measures approach.